-aimed at correctly removing the average propagation speed of the coherent structures in which the loopers were embedded.
+It should be noticed that an initial data treatment has been carried out for the looping floats, aimed at correctly removing the average propagation speed of the coherent structures which the loopers were embedded in.
 The reason for the treatment (which was not performed in VGRM because of the more restricted sampling) is that a persistent positive shift was observed in the loopers zonal autocovariance function, suggesting that the average propagation was not correctly removed.
 The original looping trajectories have been first smoothed by averaging positions over 60-day periods, in order to isolate the mean propagation from the rotational motion, and then the smoothed velocities have been computed and averaged.
 Best results are obtained by averaging separately over the two cells comprising region RINGS.

-The translation speed $U_t$ of the cyclonic trajectories is mostly westward in the western cell (with values $U_t$ , $V_t = -4.8$ , -0.6 cm s-1), while it has a relatively more pronounced southward component in the eastern cell ( $U_t$ , $V_t = -1.8$ , -0.9 cm s-1).
-This is consistent with what is shown by the Eulerian field evolution and with the main Eulerian features outlined in Section 3.b(ii).
-Anticyclonic floats are present only in the eastern part of RINGS and since they represent only 5.2% of the total Lagrangian data, their statistics do not contribute significantly to the overall loopers behavior.
-Further checks have been performed to verify that the loopers statistics were constant over the two cells (as implicitly assumed by considering RINGS as a single region), and indeed the covariance functions and the typical time scales were found to be independent of the particular cell and well defined over the entire region.
+The translation speed $U_t$ of the cyclonic trajectories is mostly westward in the western cell (with values $U_t$ , $V_t = -4.8$ , $-0.6 \text{ cm s}^{-1}$ ), while it has a relatively more pronounced southward component in the eastern cell ( $U_t$ , $V_t = -1.8$ , $-0.9 \text{ cm s}^{-1}$ ).
+This is consistent with what shown by the Eulerian field evolution and with the main Eulerian features outlined in section 3.2.2.
+Anticyclonic floats are only present in the eastern part of RINGS and since they represent only 5.2% of the total Lagrangian data, their statistics do not contribute significantly to the overall loopers behavior.
+Further checks have been performed to verify that the loopers statistics were constant over the two cells (as implicitly assumed by considering RINGS as a single region), and indeed the covariance functions and the typical time scales were found to be independent from the particular cell and well defined over the entire region.

-Velocity autocovariance and crosscovariance functions are shown in Figure 5 for the complete Lagrangian data set and separately for the nonloopers and the cyclonic floats (anticyclonic trajectories are not included because of their insignificant contribution to the loopers statistics).
+Velocity autocovariance and crosscovariance functions are shown in Fig. 5 for the complete Lagrangian data set and separately for the non-loopers and the cyclonic floats (anticyclonic trajectories are not included because of their insignificant contribution to the loopers statistics).
 The overall zonal autocovariance function (Fig. 5a) exhibits a first positive lobe more pronounced than the first negative lobe at $t \approx 20$ days.
-As in VGRM, we interpret this feature as due to the superposition of the two different eddy regimes described by the nonloopers and loopers autocovariances shown in Figures 5b and c, respectively.
-The nonlooping float statistics (Fig. 5b) are mostly diffusive with approximately exponential autocovariance functions (except for the initial time lags), and significant anisotropy between the zonal and meridional components.
-This asymmetry has been noted before in float data (e.g., Freeland et al., 1975; LaCasce and Speer, 1999), and it is likely to be related to the inhibiting effect of differential earth rotation (B) in the meridional dispersion.
-In our case, this effect might be partially enhanced by the shape of the selected region of interest, which is more elongated in the meridional direction than in the zonal, therefore introducing a possible bias in the considered particle displacement.
-The nonloopers crosscovariance functions (Fig. 5e) are approximately flat, suggesting that the nonlooping MICOM floats are associated with a very low value of the spin parameter $\Omega$ .
-Cyclonic trajectories, on the other hand, are more energetic and characterized by a strong oscillatory autocovariance function (Fig. 5c) with a marked first negative lobe and well
+As in VGRM, we interpret this feature as due to the superposition of the two different eddy regimes described by the non-loopers and loopers autocovariances shown in Fig. 5b and 5c, respectively.
+The non-looping float statistics (Fig. 5b) are mostly diffusive with approximately exponential autocovariance functions (except for the initial time lags), and significant anisotropy between the zonal and meridional components.
+This asymmetry has been noted before in float data (e.g., Freeland et al., 1975; LaCasce and Speer, 1999), and it is likely to be related to the inhibiting effect of differential earth rotation ( $\beta$ ) in the meridional dispersion.
+In our case, this effect might be partially enhanced by the shape of the selected region of interest, which is more elongated in the meridional direction than in the zonal one, therefore introducing a possible bias in the considered particle displacement.
+The non-loopers crosscovariance functions (Fig. 5e) are approximately flat, suggesting that the non-looping MICOM floats are associated to a very low value of the spin parameter $\Omega$ .
+Cyclonic trajectories, on the other hand, are more energetic and characterized by strong oscillatory autocovariance function (Fig. 5c) with a marked first negative lobe and well defined non-zero crosscovariances (Fig. 5f).
+This behavior is clearly indicative of rotational motion, with trajectories trapped inside coherent vortices associated to a finite value of spin $\Omega$ .